When and how to appeal against a Stamp Duty Land Tax (SDLT) penalty and the deadlines for making an appeal.

 A reasonable excuse is something unexpected or outside your control that stopped you from meeting the deadline.

-HMRC will only accept that you had a reasonable excuse for missing the deadline if what happened meant you couldn’t either:
+HM Revenue and Customs (HMRC) will only accept that you had a reasonable excuse for missing the deadline if what happened meant you couldn’t either:

 - file the return yourself